edmirjano/brenda-librave-next/docs/DATABASE_SCHEMA.md

 }

 // Note: For production deployment on Netlify, this will be automatically
-// configured to use PostgreSQL via Neon.
-See NETLIFY_DEPLOYMENT.md for setup.
+// configured to use PostgreSQL via Neon, Railway, or PlanetScale.

 // Authentication Models (NextAuth.js compatible)
 model Account {